engineervix/cookiecutter-wagtail-vix/README.md

 - [X] Write tests and setup CI for this cookiecutter package
 - [X] Possibly add support for other popular CI options (added CircleCI and GitHub Actions)
 - [X] Add `Gulp` support (No longer using `Grunt`)
+- [X] Add better production-level features to make it easy to move from development to production (serving static assets, mail, caching, perfomance, task queues, Nginx and uWsgi/Gunicorn configuration, etc.) (*This is always a work in progress, will continue updating as necessary*)

 ### Deprecated